vjmadrid/workspace-infraestructure-lab/docker/sonarqube/README.md

-# SonarQube Basic Standalone Compose
+# SonarQube

 This project represents a basic and standalone installation of **Sonarqube** with **Docker**

 https://docs.sonarqube.org/latest/analysis/overview/

+Different installations/configurations are covered:

+BASIC

+* SonarQube + Database + Volume
+CUSTOM